natresnet/buildingregistry-schema-v2/README.md

 * January 18, 2023: Addition of SEER2 and HSPF2 enumerations

 * September 7, 2023: Performs the ZERH v2 qualification calculations and contains all of the Program requirement checks

+* April 1, 2025: The enumerations for Indoor airPlus version 2 have been updated to include IAPv2.0 Certified and IAPv2.0 Gold.
+The TestmethodRefrigerantCharge field has new enumerations.